 - and many more to come.

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
-This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with assistance from local writing groups.
+This independent event is organized by coordinator Kerrie Flanagan of Writing Day Workshops, with assistance from Coffee House Writers Group, a local writing group.

 EVENT LOCATION & DETAILS: